godaddy-wordpress/woocommerce-custom-product-tabs-lite/readme.txt

 This plugin extends the [WooCommerce](http://www.woothemes.com/woocommerce/) e-commerce plugin by allowing a custom product tab to be added to product view pages with arbitrary content.

 The custom tab, if defined, will appear in between the 'additional information' and 'reviews' tabs.

-= WooCommerce Compatibility =
-*This plugin has been tested with the following WooCommerce releases*

-* 1.5.1
-* 1.5

 = Plugin/Theme Support =
 *This plugin should be compatible with any WooCommerce theme and has been tested with the following*